-I am post-doctoral researcher at the Swiss Federal Institute of Technology in Zurich (ETH Zurich).
+I am a senior researcher at the Swiss Federal Institute of Technology in Zurich (ETH Zurich).

 While being based at the Chair of Cognitive Science, I conduct interdisciplinary research

 in the domain of financial and risky decision making, risk assessment,

 of market bubbles and crashes and bounded rationality of investors.
 My studies are based on

 empirical studies, lab-based and field behavioural experiments, formal modelling and quantitative methods.